kahnvex/slugnet/docs/_sources/index.rst.txt

 activation functions, loss functions, forward propogation, backward propogation, and more.

+The mathematical documentation assumes basic understanding of generative machine learning techniques, linear algebra, and calculus.

 Before looking at any code, the following section will introduce the notation styles this library will follow as well as give a brief mathematical introduction to neural networks.
 In general, a neural network tries to